Azure/PSRule.Rules.Azure/docs/rules/en-US/Azure.md

-Azure.AKS.MinNodeCount | AKS clusters should have minimum number of nodes for failover and updates Azure.AKS.Version | AKS cluster should meet the minimum version Azure.AKS.UseRBAC | AKS cluster should use role-based access control Azure.AppService.PlanInstanceCount | App Service Plan has multiple instances Azure.AppService.MinPlan | Use at least a Standard App Service Plan Azure.AppService.ARRAfinity | Disable client affinity for stateless services Azure.AppService.UseHTTPS | Use HTTPS only
+Azure.AKS.MinNodeCount | AKS clusters should have minimum number of nodes for failover and updates Azure.AKS.Version | AKS cluster should meet the minimum version Azure.AKS.UseRBAC | AKS cluster should use role-based access control Azure.AppService.PlanInstanceCount | Use an App Service Plan with at least two (2) instances Azure.AppService.MinPlan | Use at least a Standard App Service Plan Azure.AppService.ARRAfinity | Disable client affinity for stateless services Azure.AppService.UseHTTPS | Use HTTPS only